0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Server Side Request Forgery (SSRF).md

 >stockApi=http://localhost/admin
 >```

+Depending on the library used to issue the requests (eg. python [urllib](https://docs.python.org/3.8/library/urllib.html)), also other protocols may be supported and mis-used:
+- `file://`
+- `ftp://`
 ## SSRF attacks against other servers

 SSRF against other servers often arises when the application server is able to interact with other back-end systems that are not directly reachable by users.